 - Currently enrolled students, faculty, researchers, and staff

 - Searching, viewing and browsing the content of the electronic resource.

-- Use of the content only for educational, scholarship and non-commercial research purposes.
+- Using the content only for educational, scholarship and non-commercial research purposes.

 - Downloading, saving and printing limited data or articles in compliance with the “fair use” provisions of Copyright Law.

-- One, not multiple, print-outs or copies of an article.
+- Making only one, not multiple, printouts or copies of an article.

 What is generally prohibited?